andylikescodes/andylikescodes.github.io/_posts/2020-04-23-Field-Trip-Neuronal-Oscillation-Sychrony.md

 For low frequency, using a Hanning taper is good enough.
 Using too many tapers will smooth all the important signals in lower frequencies.
 The example gives in the video is that from 1-30Hz, Hanning, from 30Hz and above, use 'dpss' multitapering.

 Brain signal is not stationary.
 That's why we need time-frequenct analysis.
 There is a trade off between time resolution and frequency resolution.
-In general, if you want a better frequency re
+In general, if you want a better frequency resolution, you end up with a worse
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODE2NDAxMDAsMTMzNjQ5NzY0NSwxMz
+eyJoaXN0b3J5IjpbMjE2NDA3MjY1LDEzMzY0OTc2NDUsMTM4OD
-g4NTI1NTIwLC0yMDg2MTEyMzAyLC05ODU1MTU4NiwtMjAwMDUz
+UyNTUyMCwtMjA4NjExMjMwMiwtOTg1NTE1ODYsLTIwMDA1MzQ3
-NDc5M119
+OTNdfQ==
 -->